-The capital programme approved by Members in March 2014 included a total forecast spend of £63.3m in 2014/15, £45.6m in 2015/16 and £19.2m in 2016/17.
+The capital programme approved by Members in March 2015 (FEP2410) included a total forecast spend of £56.7m in 2015/16 and £19.5m in 2016/17.

 26. Other Long term Liabilities

 Other long term liabilities shown in the balance sheet comprise the long term elements of the vehicle PFI and Merton Control Finance lease, with deferred credits and the pensions liability, details of which are shown in the notes that follow.